 While the machine is promoted as “Fast, fast, fast!“, it is guilty of neglecting users who would appreciate a slower setting for working with finer details.

 With its metal frame, it’s also too heavy for sewists who are looking for portability.
 While it does sport a compact footprint, it weighs in at almost 20 lbs, which can be daunting.

-Though those looking to keep their machine in a stationary, more permanent home shouldn’t be bothered.
+Those looking to keep their machine in a stationary, more permanent home shouldn’t be bothered.

 Mixed Results on Heavy Fabrics

 While some people had good experiences with all types of materials on the Singer 4432, it was not consistent across the board.

 Especially with heavy tasks, such as multiple layers of stretch denim and layers of leather, some people have found that the machine became hung up.